mathiasmaerker/semver-travis/t.md

-when base version is rc we can't work further on develop because localy we have the rc version and can't incremnet patch or feature level: baseVersion = 0.2.0-rc.1 next valid version is 0.2.0 (final version) only after that we can start patching/featuring we could delete tags localy but that is a mess and leads to inconsitent versions and beacuse tags are sort of branch independent (though you have to merge them) if you fetch origin --tags you get ALL tags
+when base version is rc we can't work further on develop because localy we have the rc version and can't incremnet patch or feature level: baseVersion = 0.2.0-rc.1 next valid version is 0.2.0 (final version) only after that we can start patching/featuring pacth e.g 0.2.1 feature 0.3.0 etc. we could delete tags localy but that is a mess and leads to inconsitent versions and beacuse tags are sort of branch independent (though you have to merge them) if you fetch origin --tags you get ALL tags